simple-crypto/simple-website/organization.md

 The three main criteria driving the selection of the projects are:
 * Their scientific maturity (i.e., the existence of a theoretical background or convincing proofs-of-concept from the academic literature).
+* Their security in the worst-case evaluation setting that the association promotes.
 * Their mid/long-term relevance for emerging industrial applications.
-* Their security in the worst-case evaluation setting that the association promotes.
+* Their genericity and portability on the widest possible range of devices and platforms.

 **<a name="lifetime">Lifetime of the association's projects</a>**